Scythe-Anticheat/Scythe-Anticheat/README.md

 # FAQ

 Q1: Does the AntiCheat auto-ban?<br />
 Yes.
-Currently only CommandBlockExploit/F, IllegalItems/C, IllegalItems/D, IllegalItems/E, and Crasher/A autoban.
-To enable autobanning do ```!autoban```
+Currently only BadPackets[3], CommandBlockExploit/F, and IllegalItems/E autoban.

 Q2: Is it customizable?<br />
 A2: Yes you can edit the config.js file to disable or change the settings of certain checks.
 A guide can be found [here](https://github.com/Scythe-Anticheat/Scythe-AntiCheat/wiki/How-to-Setup) (Outdated)